 Mr. Al Sharaf holds a Bachelor degree in Economic Science and Marketing from University of Tulsa, USA.
-He has over 20 years of experience in organizational change, corporate re-engineering and change management - having worked in senior positions in various private sector companies.
-He is a board member in Gulf petroleum Investment, Kuwait.
+He has over 20 years of experience in organizational change, corporate re-engineering and change management - having worked in senior positions in various private sector companies

-Mr. Al Sharaf is Board of Director of Investors Bank since 29th April 2012.
+Mr. Al Sharaf was Board of Director of Investors Bank since 29th April 2012.